Agents Don't Need Better Models. They Need Better Infrastructure.

 The Bill Is the Bottleneck

 For a single developer, APIs win on simplicity.
 For a team running dozens of agent workflows daily, self-hosted wins on economics.
 For an enterprise with compliance requirements — finance, healthcare, defense — self-hosted isn’t optional.
-The data can’t leave the network.

 At ~5,500 agent calls per day, self-hosted GPU cost drops below API pricing.
 My job scanner sits at 345 — well in API territory.
 A small team crosses the line fast.